Anthony Shriver: Politics

 Shriver - along with most members of the extended Kennedy family - is a part of the Democratic Party.
 In 2005, he considered running for Governor of Florida in the 2006 election.
 He was also said to have considered a run for Governor of Florida in the 2010 election.
+He was the only cousin or sibling of Robert F Kennedy Jr to endorse his 2024 presidential campaign.

 Personal life

 Shriver married Alina Mojica on July 2, 1993, in Hyannis Port, Massachusetts.
 Until March 2020, he resided in Miami Beach, Florida, with Alina and their five children: Edward Anthony “Teddy” Shriver (b.
 1988, who married Torri Newman), Eunice Julia Shriver (b.
 1994, who married Michael “Mikey” Garcia), Francesca Maria “Chessy” Shriver (b.
 1994), Carolina Fitzgerald “Caro” Kennedy Shriver (b.
 2001) and John Joseph “Joey” Sargent Shriver (b.
 2009).
 Alina and Anthony filed for divorce in November 2018; they sold their shared Miami Beach home in March 2020.